 The Himalayan Blue Poppy - Meconopsis betonicifolia is one of those plants that captures the imagination, but will usually let you down once you start trying to grow it yourself.
 The problem with the Himalayan Blue Poppy is that most people try and raise it under normal garden conditions making no allowances to adjust its local environment so that it mimics its native conditions.

-The best time of year to start propagation is any time from early Feb to the end of March, however many growers prefer to start in the autumn.
-So long as you can provide cool bright conditions during germination and somewhere to grow on that isn’t subject to extremes of temperature then it's possible to germinate Meconopsis seeds at any time of year.
+The best time of year to start propagation is from early Feb to the end of March, however many growers will prefer to start in the autumn.
+So long as you can provide cool bright conditions during germination and somewhere to grow on that isn't subject to extremes of temperature then it is actually possible to germinate Meconopsis seeds at any time of year.

 |Image credit - http://www.srgc.org.uk/|

 Remove the seed from the paper towel and gently press it into the surface of wet seed compost, but unlike most other seeds – do not cover with an additional layer of compost or grit.
 Meconopsis seed require light to initiate germination but do not place the tray in direct sun light as bright conditions are more than enough.
 Place the tray into a cool room with temperatures of no more than 18 degrees Celsius.
 Maintaining a level of constant dampness is very important and at no point should your growing medium dry out.